HM Prison Kirkham: Kirkham Prison

 In the early 1960s part of the facility was taken over by the Home Office with HMP Kirkham opening in 1962 as an open prison.
 The rest of the land lay derelict, but is now used for agricultural purposes and a nature reserve.
 Today most of the infrastructure, services and buildings of the prison are still of World War II vintage, though prisoner accommodation is located in more modern buildings.

 In June 2003 it emerged that Kirkham Prison had seen more prisoners abscond than any other open prison in England and Wales.
 Statistics showed that 911 inmates had absconded from 1998 to 2003.

 In January 2004 Kirkham became the first prison in England (along with HMP Morton Hall) to trial the Intermittent Custody Scheme.
 The scheme saw some inmates held at Kirkham from Monday to Friday (released at weekends), while another set of prisoners were held on Saturdays and Sundays (released during the week).
 The scheme was designed to allow prisoners on short sentences to remain in employment, independent housing and maintain family ties during their jail terms.
 The scheme was subsequently abandoned in November 2006.

 In August 2004 the Prison Reform Trust issued statistics revealing that Kirkham had the worst record for inmate drug use of all prisons in England.
 A survey of drug tests at the prison showed that 35% of inmates tested positive for controlled substances.

 In 2011 inmates were involved in a scheme to restore Blackpool trams on behalf of the Friends of Fleetwood Trams.

+On 8 April 2025, and following a two-week trial, Kerri Pegg, a former prison governor at Kirkham, was convicted of two counts of misconduct in public office over an affair with a prisoner.
+On 16 May 2025, Pegg was sentenced to nine years in prison.

 The prison today

 Kirkham is an open men's prison, and holds Category D prisoners who can reasonably be trusted to serve their sentence in open conditions.
 Kirkham provides morning and afternoon education provided by The Manchester College.
 Offenders are also employed in the prison's kitchen, workshops, farms and gardens and works departments.

-The full operational capacity is 630.
-There are 24 dormitories (or billets), of varying size, each with its own telephone.
-There are 572 single rooms, each with its own key.
-Nine of the rooms are double occupancy.
-All rooms have television access and three of the dormitories have personal en-suite facilities including showers.
-There are limited disabled facilities with wheelchair access.

-In 2012 the prison celebrated its 50th anniversary.
+Kirkham accommodates around 700 prisoners in 28 units.
+It can house prisoners with physical disabilities, having wheelchair access.
+The prison is a no-smoking facility.